 Don’t be afraid to jump in photos with students and parents.
 They will absolutely love your energy!
 Also, they can make some great pictures for the school yearbook.
 You may even want to send an email to your teammates or school teacher friends to stop by your class for a few fun photo booth pictures!

-If you’re looking for photo booth props you can use for not only back to school season, but year round...check out these!
-Click the link to see over 100 photo booth signs AND even an editable option!
+If you’re looking for photo booth props you can use for not only back to school season, but year round…check out these!
+Click the link to see over 100 photo booth signs and even an editable option.

 Some people get real fancy and adhere these photo booth signs to popsicle sticks or skewers, but I don’t think it’s necessary.
 It’s super easy to store the props in a file folder and use for Mother’s Day Gifts, Father’s Day Gifts, or for End of the School Year events!